Building a new home can be an exciting yet sometimes confusing experience.

 Choose your land

-We recommend finding out what you can afford before looking for land as you will have a better idea on the location and the size of the block you wish to buy.
-Once you know what you can afford, you can begin the search for your perfect block of land - most builders have house and land packages that they offer across Perth and the South West or you can find your ideal block and choose a builder second.
+We recommend finding out what you can afford before looking for your block of land as this will determine the location and the size of the block you wish to buy.
+Once you know what you can afford, you can begin the search for your perfect block - most builders have house and land packages that they offer across Perth and the South West or your preferred builder can help find the right block for you.

 Find a builder

-Make sure that you do your research, search social media for reviews and speak to friends, family or colleagues about their experiences building.
-Visit display homes and meet with builders one-on-
+Make sure that you do your research, search sites such as Product Review and social media for reviews and speak to friends, family or colleagues about their experiences building.
+Visit display homes and meet with builders one-on-one.

 Choose your home design